ProzorroUKR/openprocurement.audit.api/docs/source/monitoring/tutorial/liability.rst

     | |no| Tender owner

-As soon as the elimination resolution is published, monitoring owner can add liability:
+After publication the elimination resolution (monitoring in status `addressed`), monitoring owner can add liability:

 .. include:: http/liability-post.http
    :code:

-After adding the liability, to liability can be added proceeding:
+After adding the liability(monitoring in status: `addressed` or `complete`), to liability can be added proceeding:

 .. include:: http/add-proceeding-to-liability.http
    :code: